The-Balance-FFXIV/balance-static/content/encounters/p4s-p1.md

 ### Pre-pull Preparation

-Assign all players a clock spot and a partner.
+Assign all players a clock spot and a role-based partner.
+Assign each partner a marker spot from one to four.
 Assign two light parties of one tank, one healer, and two DPS each.
 Tanks and healers often have to do mechanics together and will be referred to as the support role.

 Place markers on the arena as such.